MelanieLinares/portfolio-new/site/content/post/stayonline-us.md

 </div>
 <div class="div2">

-## Gathering insight, identifying issues & tasks
+## Gathering insight, identifying issues, and clarifying tasks

 - Design needs to maintain IE6+ (and later IE8+) browser compatibility
-- Data-heavy pages need balance showing necessary data and providing an ideal mobile experience
+- Data-heavy pages need content organization and prioritization to provide an ideal mobile experience
-- Users include customers, but also warehouse workers and sales employees at tradeshows
+- Users are defined as customers, but also internal warehouse workers who use the site for inventory management and sales employees who use the site for phone sales and promotion during tradeshows
-- Branding needs to incorporate new accessible branding colors
+- Branding sstem needs to updating incorporate accessible branding colors for web and print
-- Code refactoring is needed to remove table-based layout
+- Code refactoring is needed to remove table-based layout and poorly formed html
-- Complete A/B testing for layout to determine on a 3 or 2 column layout
+- Complete A/B testing for layout to determine whther a 3 or 2 column layout resulted in a better call-to-action response
-- Bring photography to the branding forefront
 - Work with Marketing and Sales managers to identify business needs for new homepage

 </div>